-Tolerance, Hairdo Envy, and Bad First Dates: Lessons Learned from Frankie & His Bride
+Tolerance, Hairdo Envy, and Bad First Dates: Lessons Learned from a Brute & His Bride

 Ah, you always remember your first time.
 There I was, in a dimly lit room...body tense and trembling under crisp sheets…heartbeat wild in anticipation…breaths short and shallow…spellbound by my first glimpse of something big, scary, and invasive…a spectacle that would excite me for the rest of my life: the 1935 classic, "The Bride of Frankenstein."
 This cinematic masterpiece introduced me to societal rejection, unrequited love, mob mentality, and the tortured soul of the outcast.
 It's the grandest monster flick of all time.